 - Spacing after Punctuation: Space once after commas, colon, and semicolons within sentences.
 Insert two spaces after the full stop or any other punctuation mark.

 - Alignment: Flush left (creating uneven right margin)

 - Pagination: The page number appears one inch from the right edge of the paper on the first line of every page.

 - Running Head: The running head is a short title that appears at the top of the pages of a paper or published article.
 The running head is typed flush left at the top of all pages.
 The running head should not exceed 50 characters, including punctuation and spacing.

-- Referencing: Sources cited appear in parentheses after each reference (direct or otherwise), giving author’s name (unless mentioned in text), year of publication, and page number(s) in the case of direct quotes.
+- Referencing: Sources cited to appear in parentheses after each reference (direct or otherwise), giving the author’s name (unless mentioned in the text), year of publication, and page number(s) in the case of direct quotes.
 Enclose quotes of 40 or fewer words in double quotation marks in the text; indent quotes longer than 40 words in block format; page numbers must be given.
 List all sources alphabetically at the end of the manuscript under the heading References using APA style.

 - Footnotes are not allowed, and the use of endnotes is discouraged; however, necessary brief explanatory notes, numbered consecutively and marked in the text with superscript numeral may appear before the References under the heading Notes; citations in notes follow the same format.

 - Tables and Figures: must be embedded within the manuscript file.
 Proper captions must be provided as per APA style for tables and figures.